Coverage Path Planning for Holonomic UAVs via Uniaxial-Feasible, Gap-Severity Guided Decomposition: Related Work

 Later approaches introduced width surrogates at different stages of the planning pipeline.
-Li et al. \cite{LI2011876} and Yu and Hung \cite{yu2015coverage} apply width-based decisions during decomposition.
-Li et al. apply a greedy recursive strategy that places axis-aligned cuts at reflex vertices.
-Each candidate cut is scored based on the total width of the resulting sub-polygons, and the cut minimizing this cumulative cost is chosen.
-The process repeats until all partitions are convex.
-Yu and Hung instead modify trapezoidal decomposition by defining four event types (floor and ceiling, convex and concave) and apply this scheme across multiple orientations, each orthogonal to a polygon or obstacle edge.
-Every orientation yields a convex decomposition, and the one with the lowest total width is selected.
+Li et al. \cite{LI2011876} use a greedy recursive strategy that places axis-aligned cuts at reflex vertices, scores each candidate by the cumulative width of the resulting sub-polygons, and selects the minimum-cost cut until all partitions are convex.
+Yu and Hung \cite{yu2015coverage} instead extend trapezoidal decomposition with four event types (floor/ceiling, convex/concave) and apply it across multiple orientations orthogonal to polygon or obstacle edges, selecting the convex decomposition with the lowest total width.
 Both methods optionally merge adjacent convex regions that share a common sweep direction.
 Other methods postpone width optimization to the merging stage.
 Nielsen et al. \cite{nielsen2019convex} generate convex partitions by extending incident edges at reflex vertices until they intersect the boundary, then enumerate all valid convex unions and compute their widths.
 An integer linear program selects a subset of merged regions that together minimize total width.
 Bochkarev and Smith \cite{bochkarev2016minimizing} start from an existing convex decomposition and iteratively refine it.
 At each reflex vertex, they define a feasible cut space within the visible cone formed by adjacent edges, sample chords, and evaluate each by the sum of minimum altitudes.
 Cuts that lower total width replace previous ones, and the process continues until convergence.

 Other approaches emphasize global optimization over existing partitions instead of decomposition.
 Torres et al. \cite{TORRES2016441} define four path alternatives per region, combining sweep orientation and traversal direction to determine entry and exit points.
 A global planner selects visitation order and local configuration to minimize total path length, jointly considering in-region coverage and inter-region transitions, while heuristically pruning the solution space.
 Jimenez et al. \cite{jimenez2007optimal} take a genetic approach, encoding the entire plan as a chromosome.
 The head specifies region order and entry/exit configurations, while the body selects local paths from a template library.
 A fitness function combining travel and estimated turn cost guides the evolution of efficient plans.